AndiEcker/AcuSihotInterfaces/README.md

 pass the `debugLevel` command line option (or as short option -D) with a value of 2 (for verbose) or 3 (verbose and with timestamp).

-#### maxDaysDiff INI/config setting
+#### maxDaysDiff INI/config variable

 Allows to specify the maximum number of days of difference between the expected and the real check-in/-out day.
 The default value is 2 days.
 FYI: the Oracle procedure P_SIHOT_ALLOC() that is used by AcuServer to pass occupation changes to Acumen is using 4 days of difference (see constant SihotRoomChangeMaxDaysDiff declared in the K package).

-#### daysCheckInBefore INI/config setting
+#### daysCheckInBefore INI/config variable

 This config variable allows this tool to search also for Acumen reservations that got checked-in the given number of days before the expected arrival date.

-Please note that the value of this setting is restricted by the value of the maxDaysDiff INI/config setting (see above).
+Please note that the value of this setting is restricted by the value of the maxDaysDiff INI/config variable (see above).

-#### daysCheckOutAfter INI/config setting
+#### daysCheckOutAfter INI/config variable

 This config variable allows this tool to search also for Acumen reservations that got checked-out the given number of days after the expected departure date.

-Please note that the value of this setting is restricted by the value of the maxDaysDiff INI/config setting (see above).
+Please note that the value of this setting is restricted by the value of the maxDaysDiff INI/config variable (see above).

 ### SihotResImport Application